-Since the dawn of humanity, there have been many famous writers and authors that we could look to for inspiration.
+Since the dawn of humanity, there have been many famous writers and authors to whom we could look for inspiration.
 The following quotes include words of wisdom from some of the most esteemed writers and thinkers in history.

 Quotes by Lao Tzu

 Lao Tzu is a Chinese philosopher who founded Taoism.
 He is traditionally known as Lao-Tze, but his name has also been romanized as Laozi or Lau-Tzu.

 He is known for being an ascetic mystic who wrote aphoristic verses that have been collected into the classic text called the “Tao Te Ching.”

 - “The wicked leader is he who the people despise.
 A good leader is he who the people revere.
 A great leader is he who the people say, We did it ourselves.”